dgJacks0n/envDocument/README.md

 devtools::install_git("https://github.com/dgJacks0n/envDocument", subdir="envDocument")
 ```

-*Note: due to a bug in git2r installation from a specified tag does not work*
+*Note: due to a known bug in git2r installation from a specified tag does not work*